 A grinder that focuses on your workpiece serves your needs.
 The Bosch grinder is lightweight and powerful, and that makes it ideal for hardwoods.

 Which type of drill bits to use

-Drill bits come in multiple variations and shapes, and that helps you lay out what each bit is good at.
+Drill bits come in multiple variations and shapes, which helps you lay out what each bit is good at.
 The needs of the object attract a type of bits.
 There are course bits for roughing, and that is at the beginning of the process.

 Bits for sanding come in different shapes and give you the final touches of your project.
-Saburr tooth bits are coarse bits roughing material.
-Fluted bits are less aggressive, and diamond bits finish the final smoothing out of your work.
+Saburr tooth bits are coarse bits roughing material, and fluted bits are less aggressive, and diamond bits finish the final smoothing out of your work.
 That leaves you with an even piece.

 What types of files to use

-A rifler comes with a grip on an area between the cutting edges.
-It works in tight spaces and comes in oval, triangular, square, and round shapes.
-A rasp works on coarse shaping of wood.
-It is a hand tool that comes with a rectangular case of hardened steel.
+A rifler comes with a grip on an area between the cutting edges, and it works in tight spaces and comes in oval, triangular, square, and round shapes.
+A rasp works on coarse shaping of wood, and it is a hand tool that comes with a rectangular case of hardened steel.

 They finish off roughly sanded wood and make your work easier.
 Mill files sharpen flat-bladed tools, and taper saw files sharpen wood saw teeth.
 Veneer knife files cut veneer, and the double-ended saw files sharpen saw blades.
 Cant saw files work on irregular teeth, and chain saw files sharpen blades.
 Flat files smooth out rough edges, and square edge joint files cut on edges only.